-Please note: A DC leakage fault in the vehicle may "blind" a type "AC" RCD and render it ineffective.
+Please note: A DC leakage fault in the vehicle may "blind" a "Type AC" RCD and render the RCD inoperative.
 BS7671 requires a "mechanical" RCD/RCBO that switches all poles (including neutral) be installed in the circuit.
 BS7671 also requires 2 pole isolation for RCD/RCBOs.

-\Subject to Array load management/current clamp being installed - see page 5 for more.
+Subject to Array load management/current clamp being installed - see page 5 for more.